isax785/obsidian-sparkling-night/README.md

 # Readme

-`Sparkling Night` is a dark theme where colors sprinkle in the night.
+`Sparkling Night` is a dark theme where colors sparkles in the night.

 ![img](img/sparkling_night_dark.png)

-Also light version is available, but colors are sparkling a little less 😜
+Also light version is available, but colors are sparkles a little less 😜

 ![img](img/sparkling_night_light.png)